CanaSecret/Chastibrowse/README.md

 ## Contributing

 To contribute, code will have to pass the pre-commit hooks defined in `.pre-commit-config.yaml` (mypy, black, ruff).
+All dependencies can be installed with the `poetry install --with dev` command.
 A `ruff.toml` file is included with the code, but I'm potentially open to changes there if needed.

 Otherwise, feel free to do whatever you want with the code as long as the license permits it.